Skip To Main Content

 LETRs Questions:

-● How many eligible teachers in your school have completed Volume 1 ONLY of LETRS?: 12
+● How many eligible teachers or teaching assistants in your school have completed Volume 1 ONLY of LETRS?: 12

-● How many eligible teachers in your school have completed Volumes 1 and 2 of LETRS?:16
+● How many eligible teachers or teaching assistants in your school have completed Volumes 1 and 2 of LETRS?:16

-● How many eligible teachers in your school are beginning Volume 1 of LETRS this year (or have not yet started or completed Volume 1)?: 4
+● How many eligible teachers or teaching assistants in your school are beginning Volume 1 of LETRS this year (or have not yet started or completed Volume 1)?: 4

 Section A: Describe how reading assessment and instruction for all Pre K-5th grade students in the school includes oral language, phonological awareness, phonics, fluency, vocabulary, and comprehension to aid in the comprehension of texts to meet grade‑level English/Language Arts standards.